pyrk/pyrk/doc/overview.rst

 ---------

-The point reactor kinetics equations are implemented in this software as a suite of pdes.
-These are solved using the integration tools in the scipy package.
+The point reactor kinetics equations are implemented in this software as a suite of PDEs.
+These are solved using the integration tools in the SciPy package.

+Additionally, different reactor regions and their effects on kinetics can be modeled using the multi-point kinetics model.

 Lumped Parameter TH
 -------------------

-TH is represented in 1-D, lumped paramter model, by default.
+TH is represented in 1-D, lumped parameter model, by default.
 That is, components that make up the reactor system are treated as material lumps and the system is treated as a thermal circuit.

+Parameters such as density and heat transfer coefficients can be modeled as functions of temperature, and other TH parameters can be defined either by material or by the user.

 Material Library
 ------------------

-A number of materials are represented.
+Several materials are represented.
 Additional materials are a key area where user/developer contributions are desired.

 Data Library